WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenberg-dispatch-ripp-sipdiffs.md

 capability, whether they eliminate the need for that specification, or whether some or all of that specification are not addressed by RIPP.

---- middle

-#Introduction
+{mainmatter}

+# Introduction

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119, BCP 14
-{{RFC2119}} and indicate requirement levels for compliant CoAP implementations.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119, BCP 14 [@RFC2119] and indicate requirement levels for compliant CoAP implementations.

-The Real-Time Internet Peering Protocol (RIPP)
-{{?I-D.rosenbergjennings-dispatch-ripp}} and its extension for inbound calls to single user devices {{I-D.rosenberg-dispatch-ripp-inbound}}
-provide an alternative to the Session Initiation Protocol (SIP)
-{{?RFC3261}} for several use cases.
+The Real-Time Internet Peering Protocol (RIPP) [@?I-D.rosenbergjennings-dispatch-ripp] and its extension for inbound calls to single user devices [TODO ref draft-rosenberg-dispatch-ripp-inbound] provide an alternative to the Session Initiation Protocol (SIP) [@?RFC3261] for several use cases.
 The question is - how much of SIP do those two specifications replace?

 This document presents an